patrickdappollonio/http-server/README.md

       --disable-redirects           disable redirection file handling
       --ensure-unexpired-jwt        enable time validation for JWT claims "exp" and "nbf" --etag-max-size string        maximum size for etag header generation, where bigger size = more memory usage (default "5M")
-      --render-all-markdown         if enabled, all Markdown files will be rendered using the same rendering as the directory listing READMEs
       --gzip                        enable gzip compression for supported content-types -h, --help                        help for http-server
       --hide-files-in-markdown      hide file and directory listing in markdown rendering